 BUILDING A HEALTHY RELATIONSHIP WITH FOOD

-As functional medicine practitioners, one of the first things that we try to repair with those we treat is their relationship with food.
-As Dr. Oyie Balburias, our Senior Medical Consultant, always says, often times people eat their way into the problems or illnesses that they currently have and the best way to start the healing process is to eat their way out of it.
+As functional medicine practitioners, one of the first things that we try to repair in those we treat is their relationship with food.
+As Dr. Oyie Balburias, our Senior Medical Consultant, always says, people often eat their way into the problems or illnesses that they currently have and the best way to start the healing process is to eat their way out of it.

-Well, first and foremost, food is not something to fear.
-It should be seen as something that gives you life, nourishes you, and especially for Filipinos, something to be shared.
-Eating should be a positive experience that, instead of hindering and restricting with diets and calories, is treated as means towards a better, healthier you.
+First and foremost, food is not something to fear.
+It should be seen as something that gives you life, nourishes you, and, especially for Filipinos, is something to be shared.
+Eating should be a positive experience that, instead of hindering and restricting you with diets and calories, is as means towards a better and healthier you.

 Here are some quick tips on how to improve your relationship with food: